nakibabedin/FinalProjectSoftDev/README.md

 # Fortnite
 ## Nakib Abedin, Eric Sohel, David Deng, Weichen Liu

-Welcome to Microtweet!
-This project aims to provide a simplified version of Twitter, allowing users to share short messages and interact with others in a lightweight and user-friendly environment.
-With SimpleTweet, you can experience the essence of social networking without the complexity and distractions of a full-fledged platform.
+Twitter Clone: Our goal was to create an application that mimics much of the functionality of twitter.
+In our project, users can create tweets, view tweets in a reverse chronological timeline and from other accounts, and chat with fellow users in a global chat.

 #### Features